kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/understanding-and-enhancing-your-self-awarenes.md

 </aside>

 Self-awareness is the foundation of being an emotionally intelligent learner.
 Without self-awareness, you will not understand your own emotions, inclinations, and preferences when learning.
-However, with self-awareness, you know better about how you learn, why you learn, and the motions that enhance or restrict your ability to learn effectively.
+However, with self-awareness, you know better about how you learn, why you learn, and the emotions that enhance or restrict your ability to learn effectively.

 ## What is Self-Awareness?